fcoury/oxide/README.md

 [ { _id: ObjectId("62ce3536d10f489bc82520c6"), name: 'Fernanda' } ]
 ```

-By default oxide will bind to localhost and port 27017.
+By default oxide will bind to 127.0.0.1 and port 27017.
 You can change those settings using the following parameters:

 ```shell
 > $ ./oxide --help